ionic-team/ionic2-starter-aws/README.md

 ### Enabling file uploads

 The Account page has an example of taking a photo or uploading a file to the `userfiles` S3 bucket.
-To enable uploads from the web, make sure to edit the CORS Policy for the S3 bucket but opening the bucket with `userfiles` in it from the Resources tab in the Mobile Hub.
+To enable uploads from the web, make sure to edit the CORS Policy for the S3 bucket by opening the bucket with `userfiles` in it from the Resources tab in the Mobile Hub.

 A working, albeit liberal CORS configuration looks like